Robert Norman (aviator)

 Anning suggested an arrangement whereby graziers would put up the money and the North Queensland Aero Club would provide the aircraft and crews.

 On returning to Cairns, Sir Robert discussed the idea with his solicitor, Jack Bell, who advised a limited liability company would be a better option.
 A prospectus was drawn up and Bush Pilots Airways began to take shape.
 Sir Robert, Jack Bell and Neville Mitchell were the first three shareholders.

 Its first aircraft was a De Havilland DH-90 “Dragonfly” which was purchased from Adastra Airways Ltd in Sydney.
 Sir Robert flew it to Cairns on 19 June 1951 and it went into operation on 23 June of that same year.
 By the late 1950s, it had 11 four-seat Auster Autocars serving isolated settlements and properties across Cape York Peninsula, North West Queensland and Gulf Carpentaria Queensland.

 It opened up much-needed air links between Cairns and the small communities of Far North Queensland, keeping them supplied when the wet season cut the roads.
 By From its humble start with one aircraft, Bush Pilots Airways Limited grew to become a major regional carrier in Northern Australia.
 Sir Robert spent 15 years at the helm of Bush Pilots and acted as an honorary pilot for the Cairns Aerial Ambulance for 25 years.

 In 1958, he was appointed an Officer of the Most Excellent Order of the British Empire (OBE) for his work in preventing loss of lives during and after Cyclone Agnes, which devastated much of Far North Queensland in March 1956.
 He was created a Knight Bachelor in 1989 in recognition of his outstanding community service.

 He also had a long association with James Cook University, advocating for the establishment of a Cairns campus.
 He received an honorary Doctor of Letters from James Cook University.
 The Tropical Research facility "Australian Tropical Herbarium" (Building E2) at Cairns Campus of James Cook University at Smithfield is named in honour of Sir Robert due to his commitment to bringing the University to Cairns.

-Sir Robert passed away in Cairns on 3 April 2007 at the age of 93.
+Sir Robert died in Cairns on 3 April 2007 at the age of 93.
 As a tribute, the North Queensland Warbirds performed a flyover of the Cairns Esplanade following the funeral service.

 In the Author's Note for his book, Bush Pilot (1976), Sir Robert wrote about being a bush pilot: